shenjia/aoeu.sh/README.md

 <p>Create your own alias now!
 Before you set a new alias, type it on shell and make sure it's <strong>NOT</strong> used. </p>

-<p>For example, I'm a web engineer, so I create those for develop:
+<p>For example, I'm a web engineer, so I create those alias to do chores:

 <pre>
 alias nr='service nginx restart'